ballerina-platform/module-ballerina-docker/samples/sample6/README.md

 ## Sample7: Multiple modules with docker annotation

 - This sample contains multiple modules with docker annotation.
-Each module has simple api  which runs simple ballerina service in a docker container in https.
+Each module has a simple API which runs an HTTPS service in a docker container.
 - Following artifacts will be generated from this sample.
     ```
     $> docker images